hyoo-ru/mam_mol/readme.md

 are public and can be safely overloaded.

 ## Lazyness
-[$mol_viewer](viewer) realizes the conception of lazy rendering. [$mol_scroller](scroller) is watching scroll's position and suggest to the embedded components about the viewport size. [$mol_lister](lister) knowing about the viewport size and minimal sizes of the embedded components, it excludes from rendering process the components that is not got into viewport for sure.
+[$mol_viewer](viewer) realizes the conception of lazy rendering. [$mol_scroller](scroller) is watching scroll's position and suggest to the embedded components about the view height. [$mol_lister](lister) knowing about the view height and minimal sizes of the embedded components, it excludes from rendering process the components that is not got into viewport for sure.
 And all other components can suggest it about their minimal size through `heightMinimal` property.

 ```
 $my_icon $mol_viewer